Explore the beaches, caves and Maori sites of the Coromandel Peninsula.

 Today is yours to explore New Zealand's capital under your own steam.
 We highly recommend spending several hours in the national museum, Te Papa, where you have the opportunity to learn a little more about New Zealand's history and Maori culture.
 The museum features an excellent Maori meeting house and even a reconstruction of natural wonders such as a glow worm cave.

 Make your own way to the ferry terminal this morning for your Interislander ferry journey to the South Island.
 This is a stunning journey that will take you through the Marlborough Sounds and you will be rewarded with some fabulous photo opportunities en route.
 The crossing lasts around three hours.
-Pick up a hire car upon arrival and make your way inland and south to the pretty alpine town of Hanmer Springs.
+Pick up a hire car upon arrival and make your way inland and south to the pretty coastal town of Kaikoura.

 Day 14 Christchurch

-This morning go for a walk to explore the beautiful scenery that Hanmer has to offer and then enjoy a relaxing dip in the hot springs before driving down to Christchurch this afternoon.
+This morning go for a walk to explore the beautiful scenery that Kaikoura has to offer and even take the time to go swimming with dolphins if the weather is nice before driving down to Christchurch this afternoon.
 This evening, try one of the city's many excellent restaurants.
 We can book you a meal in the quirky yet chic Tramway restaurant.
 It's a great way to see the city while dining on delicious traditional New Zealand cuisine.

 Day 15 Christchurch